jpverkamp/blog/content/reviews/books/Octavia E. Butler/Xenogenesis/3 - Imago.md

 page_count: 220
 series_index: [3]
 ---
-{{< goodreads book="Imago" >}} closes out the Lilith's Brood trilogy, continuing and building on a lot of the general world building set out in {{< goodreads book="Dawn" >}} and {{< goodreads book="Adulthood Rites" >}}.
+[[Imago]]() closes out the Lilith's Brood trilogy, continuing and building on a lot of the general world building set out in [[Dawn]]() and [[Adulthood Rites]]().
 This time around, we're not directly following either Lilith or Akin, but rather Jodahs, perhaps the least human protagonist of the series--as he will be the first human/Oankali hybrid that appears to be growing up to be neither male nor female, instead growing up ooloi.

 It's a fascinating and weird point of view, especially given that he's even more alien than the ooloi have been all along--which is saying something.
 With his human traits, he has even more power to literally rewrite the genes of anything he touches.